Healthy Homes Assessment Avalon

 Insulation Avalon

-A properly insulated home will reduce the risk of condensation and lessen the likelihood of dampness and mould, and will also make it easier for the home to retain the heat.
+A properly insulated home can help control condensation and lessen the likelihood of mould and damp, and it will make more easy to the house to hold heat.

-The "R" stands for thermal resistance, and is a gauge of how well insulation is able to resist heat flow.
-The more high the R-value, more effective the insulation.
+The "R" stands for thermal resistance, and is a gauge of how well insulation can withstand heat flow.
+The greater the R-value, the more effective the insulation.

 Avalon Moisture Ingress & Drainage

-Protecting your rental property from the effects of moisture isn’t just a matter of the inside of the building but you must ensure there is somewhere to allow surface, rain and underground water to flow, and to prevent it from getting into the building.
-When it is damp and moisture, it is frequently the concerns you don’t notice that could become a major issue and cause the property to suffer and harming the tenant’s health.
+Protecting your rental property from water damage isn’t only about the interior of the building but you must make sure there is somewhere for rain, surface and underground water to flow, and stop it from coming into the building.
+When it concerns damp and moisture it is usually not apparent that it can become a big problem, causing damage to your investment as well as affecting your tenant’s well-being.

-Rental properties must be equipped with effective drainage to remove the stormwater and surface waters and ground water, which includes an appropriate outfall or runoff.
-Making sure that the water has a location to go, and also that it doesn’t sit beneath buildings is a vital aspect of keeping your property dry.
+Rental properties should be equipped with effective drainage for the removal of storm water, surface water and ground water, including an appropriate runoff or outfall.
+Making sure that the water has a place to go, and also that it isn’t allowed to remain beneath structures is an crucial aspect of making sure your property is dry.

-Alongside an irrigation system to stop moisture ingress, if your apartment has an enclosed gap between your flooring and ground, a ground moisture barrier should be put in place if it’s reasonably practicable to install it.
+Alongside the drainage system that will prevent moisture ingress, if your rental has an enclosed gap between your flooring and the surface, a ground moisture barrier should be put in place if it’s reasonably practicable to install it.

-Ground moisture barriers are usually a sheet of polythene that is placed over the ground, in order to block any moisture that is present in the ground from rising into the building.
-It also assists in preventing from causing damage to the flooring insulation.
+An underground moisture barrier usually an insulating sheet of polythene laid over the ground, to block any moisture from the ground from entering the property.
+It also helps prevent any damage to your underfloor insulation.

 moisture ingress and drainage inspection